taldoron84/xap-docs-sbp/first-real-time-big-data-analytics-app.markdown

 - Run the GigaSpaces Maven plug-in installer by calling the `<XapInstallationRoot>/tools/maven/installmavenrep.bat/sh` script.

 4. Building the Application
-Move to the `<applicationRoot>` folder (contains the application's project files).
+Move to the application root folder.
 Edit the pom.xml file and make sure the <gsVersion> include the correct XAP release you have installed.
 For example if you have XAP {{%version "xap-version" %}} installed you should have the following:

 ```bash
 <properties>